 - Municipalities as regulated by Saskatchewan Ministry of Environment e.g. municipal water treatment plans;

-- Semi-public water supplies as regulated by Saskatchewan Ministry of Health and Regional Health Authorities e.g. drinking water supplies in schools, restaurants;
+- Semi-public water supplies as regulated by Saskatchewan Ministry of Health and the Saskatchewan Health Authority e.g. drinking water supplies in schools, restaurants;

 - Recreational waters e.g. swimming pools;